dilner1/Garden-Gnome-Blog/TESTING.md

 The p brackets are printed incorrectly above so the readme file doesn't hide them

-removing the p tags removed all errors however created visible p tags on the actual site for the user to see.
-Removing some of the elements withint the brackets removed the errors also, even stranger changing from 200 to 100 also removed the errors.
-Some of the issues I experienced could not be replicated afterwards which is very strange.
+Removing the p tags removed all errors, however created visible p tags on the actual site for the user to see.
+Removing some of the elements within the brackets removed the errors also, even stranger changing from 200 to 100 also removed the errors.
+Some of the issues I experienced could not be replicated afterwards, which is very strange.

 HTML index page validator
 ![HTML index validator](https://res.cloudinary.com/ddxxrzq7g/image/upload/v1650972457/HTML_Index_Validator_lbitjw.png "HMTL index validator")